wbcrowell/OpenSwimScoreboard/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [ ] Serial data readers for Daktronics Omnisport 2000 and any other common timing systems
+- [ ] Serial data readers for Colorado Gen7, Daktronics Omnisport 2000, and any other common timing systems
 - [ ] Additional scoreboard designs, including animated SVG scoreboards
 - [ ] Switch to a cross-platform interface, so that the application can be run in MacOS and Linux